Keyfactor/remote-file-orchestrator/README.md

 - <i>Basic Tab:</i>

   - **Short Name** – Required.
 Suggested value - **RFPkcs12**.
-If you choose to use a different value you must make the corresponding modification to the manifest.json file (see "Remote File Orchestrator Extension Installation", step 6 above).
+If you choose to use a different value you must make the corresponding modification to the manifest.json file.
+See [Remote File Orchestrator Extension Installation](#remote-file-orchestrator-extension}, step 7 above.

 - <i>Advanced Tab:</i>